dwallet-labs/dwallet-network/docs/docs/core-concepts/cryptography/2pc-mpc.md

 ## Overview

-The 2PC-MPC protocol, as described in the ["2PC-MPC: Emulating Two Party ECDSA in Large-Scale MPC"](https://eprint.iacr.org/2024/253) paper by the dWallet Labs research team, is a novel [MPC](mpc.md) protocol designed specifically for [dWallets](../dwallets.md), and the dWallet Network.
+2PC-MPC, as described in the ["2PC-MPC: Emulating Two Party ECDSA in Large-Scale MPC"](https://eprint.iacr.org/2024/253) paper by the dWallet
+Labs research team, is a novel [MPC](mpc.md) protocol designed specifically for [dWallets](../dwallets.md), and Ika.

 ## Advantage